hartk1213/MISC/PCBs/Stealthburner_Toolhead_PCB/README.md

  ![Here](Images/Wiring/SB_PCB_AUX_XES.png)

-the aux pin can also be used as a header for a plugged in chamber thermistor , to do this you need to wire the thermistor up as shown here
+the aux pin can instead be used as a header for a plugged in chamber thermistor; to do this you must wire the chamber thermistor to the S and AG pins as shown here

 ![Here](Images/Wiring/SB_PCB_AUX_CT.png)